Begin by taking Step 1:

-Step 1 is a 2-credit course (EDUC 2020) that invites science, engineering, or mathematics students to explore teaching as a career by providing first-hand experience co-teaching science and math lessons in local elementary classrooms.
+Step 1 is a 2-credit course (EDUC 2020) that invites science, engineering, or mathematics students to explore teaching as a career by providing first-hand experience co-teaching science and engineering lessons in local elementary classrooms.

-Master teachers provide ongoing support and feedback.
+Teaching professors provide ongoing support and feedback.

 Step 1 meets weekly on the CU campus (1.25 hours/week), plus 5 additional visits to a local elementary school.

 After this course, you can take Step 2 (EDUC 2030), which has a similar structure to Step 1, but in the context of middle school science or math teaching.

 The CU Teach program is a four-year degree/licensure program that allows students to complete a rigorous education in a science, engineering, or mathematics major and fulfill the requirements for a Colorado initial teaching license in Secondary Science or Mathematics.
 For more information about courses and program requirements, visit the CU Boulder Course Catalog.